 This is particularly true when you are amending multiple years of returns.
 However, I would not say that should stop you from amending returns, even if you are increasing your audit risk.
 There are certain ways to present amended returns that will fall under less scrutiny.

-At the very least, the attorney can help understand how you can reduce the likelihood examination is going to pick up that issue.
-That is what I would recommend when you are dealing with an amended return situation.
+At the very least, the attorney can help you understand how to reduce the likelihood an examination is going to pick up that issue.
+This is what I would recommend when you are dealing with an amended return situation.

 If I Get Audited, What Is the Likelihood I Will Get Audited Again?

 It depends.
 The first thing it depends on is what are you being audited for?
 Are you being audited for a one-off mistake?
 Are you being audited for a serious under-reporting of income or an overstatement of deductions?
 What is the issue?